 At Infinio, we believe that it’s important to build our company as carefully as our product.
 We’ve selected key industry advisors whose knowledge and experience can further our mission of offering lightning fast I/O for VMware to organizations of all sizes.
+Along with our leadership and board of directors, these advisors are key to our success.

 Vishal is a professor in the Department of Computer Science at Columbia University, and an IEEE Fellow.
 He has received an NSF CAREER Award, a DoE CAREER Award, and Google and IBM Faculty Awards.
 In 2011 he founded Infinio.
 After raising $24 million from top-tier venture capital firms and hiring a professional executive team, he transitioned to the role of Chief Scientist for the company.
 Vishal is also an avid cricket fan and one of the founders of Cricinfo.